dhis2/training-docs/content/tracker_use/tg_event_reports.md

 So, using our COVID-19 case-based surveillance program as an example, where lab test and lab result are repeated stages, if we show data from these stages together, it will only show the data from the most recent entry from within either of these stages.

+Open the table "COVID_CBS - Enrollment Summary."
+This the table that you will create.
+You can explain the layout to the participants before continuing.

+Clear your inputs by going to Favorites -> New.

 Create an event report with the following inputs:

 - Table Style : Line List